ImgBotApp/InternetNL/detail/conn/ipv6/resolver-conn/exp_en.md

 We check whether your (recursing) DNS resolver is able to query (authoritative) name servers over IPv6.
+Normally your internet provider provides the resolver.
+Alternatively you can configure a resolver from a different provider on your systems (e.g. modem/router).
+It is also possible to set up your own local resolver.